leicesterjs/site/README.md

 When you make changes to the code, the blog will automatically update via BrowserSync.

 ## 👥 Creating a new Meetup

 To create a new meetup based on the official meetup contained on https://meetup.com/leicesterjs, first create a dated markdown file in `/src/meetups`
-The format of the date should be `yyyy-mm-dd`
+The format of the date should be in [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) which looks like this `yyyy-mm-dd hh:mm:ss`.
+Note: you will need to account for whether or not the meetup is taking place during BST and alter the date format to be in UTC without the timezone offset e.g. `2019-08-15 19:00:00+01:00` would become `2019-08-15 18:00:00`.

 Inside this file create a template similar to the below